-I understand that I have the opportunity to cover my Domestic Partner under University benefits plans under the same and with the same privileges and restrictions that apply to spouses and eligible dependent children.
+I understand that I have the opportunity to cover my Domestic Partner under University benefits plans under the same terms and with the same privileges and restrictions that apply to spouses and eligible dependent children.
 I understand that benefits I elect for my Domestic Partner using this Declaration will remain in effect as long as I meet the eligibility requirements.
-I understand that Bradley University is required by the Internal Revenue Service (IRS) to report as tax income Bradley University's share of the premium increase for coverage of my Domestic Partner under the employed or dental benefit plans, and that I will not be able to make pre-tax contributions towards Domestic Partner health or dexpenses under the Flexible Spending Accounts Plan.
+I understand that Bradley University is required by the Internal Revenue Service (IRS) to report as taxable income Bradley University's share of the premium increase for coverage of my Domestic Partner under the employee health or dental benefit plans, and that I will not be able